OSSOS/SurveySimulator/README.md

 about how care must be taking when combining the surveys.

 #### Surveys/All_r_Surveys
-Similar to _All_Surveys_ but restricted to objects detected with the MegaPrime r filter (OSSOS, Alexandersen, HiLat and L3h block from CFEPS).
+Similar to _All_Surveys_ but restricted to those objects detected with the MegaPrime r filter (OSSOS, Alexandersen, HiLat and L3h block from CFEPS).

 ---